 Venerable Bahiya and others like him probably never imagined that they were so close to such a marvellous and sublime state, yet they became great disciples of the Buddha.
-Indeed, when people look through the glasses of delusion, they can very often think: "How could one like me ever gain this sublime bliss of Nibbana?
-How could one like me ever attain a Jhana?
-How could one like me ever penetrate such a deep and profound Dhamma.?"
+Indeed, when people look through the glasses of delusion, they often think: "How could someone like me ever gain this sublime bliss of Nibbána?
+How could I ever attain a Jhána?
+How could one like me ever penetrate such a deep and profound Dhamma?"
 But the Buddha said that you can!
-You can because you have already had enough confidence and faith to take up the brown robe of the Lord Buddha or to practise his teachings seriously as a lay person.
+You can because you already have the confidence and faith to take up the brown robe of Lord Buddha or to practise his teachings earnestly as a lay person.